This page is the framework for everything

 Before you start

 The government supports a financial advice website - Money Advice Service, shortly (2020) to be absorbed into the Money and Pensions Service.
-It is extremely good, though it is careful not to offend any of the army of industry participants aiming to sell you a service and pay their taxes on the profits they make.
+It is good, though it is careful not to offend any of the army of industry participants aiming to sell you a service and pay their taxes on the profits they make.